tom-sherman/immurl/README.md

 # immurl

-🔗 A tiny, 0-dependency, immutable URL library, backed by the native whatwg URL.
+🔗 A tiny (< 500B), 0-dependency, immutable URL library, backed by the native whatwg URL.

 ## Install